giralt/draft-xxx-operational-compute-metrics/draft-rcr-opsawg-operational-compute-metrics.md

 One can consider a generic metric that can be named “computingcost” and is applied to a contact point to one or more edge servers such as a load balancer, for short  an edge server, to reflect the network operator policy and preferences.
 The metric “computingcost” results from an abstraction method that is hidden from users, similarly to the metric “routingcost” defined in {{RFC7285}}.
 For instance, “computingcost” may be higher for an edge server located far away, or in disliked geographical areas, or owned by a provider who does not share information with the Internet Service Provider (ISP) or with which ISP has a poorer commercial agreement.  “computingcost” may also reflect environmental preferences in terms, for instance, of energy source, average consumption vs. local climate, location adequacy vs. climate.

-One may also consider a generic metric named “computingperf”, applied to an edge server, that reflects its performances, based on measurements or estimations by the ISP or combination thereof.
+One may also consider a generic metric named “computingperf”, applied to an edge server, that reflects its performance, based on measurements or estimations by the ISP or combination thereof.
 An edge server with a higher “computingperf” value will be preferred.  “computingperf” can be based on a vector of one or more metrics reflecting, for instance, responsiveness, reliability of cloud services based on metrics such as latency, packet loss, jitter, time to first and/or last byte, or a single value reflecting a global performance score.

 # Study of the Kubernetes Metrics API and Exposure Mechanism